madbro206/wnbadata/README.md

 Mostly [wehoop](https://wehoop.sportsdataverse.org/) for play by play and box scores, plus [Her Hoop Stats](https://herhoopstats.com/) and Sports Reference depending on the question.
-Where a number came from somewhere else, the script hopefully says so.
+When any numbers came from somewhere else, hopefully the script says so :)